 4. Create winning product value statements

-Once you understand your target customers in your industry, analyzed competitors, and fine-tuned your product knowledge, it is time to create a value statement that will persuade customers for the final sale.
-In creating a product value statement, consider value statements of your customers, and add more value to them.
-In essence, make your product the only solution the customers can ever have.
+Once you understand your target customers, analyze competitors and fine-tuned your product knowledge, it is time to create a value statement that will persuade customers for the final sale.

 Elements of a good product value statement